 We provide registered online users with the opportunity to "opt-out" of having their personal information used for purposes not directly related to our services at the point where we ask for the personal information.
 Users may opt-out of receiving promotional e-mail from the PUD by clicking on the unsubscribe option button at the bottom of the email they received and entering their email address.

 Your right to access and disclose your usage information

 You have the right to access and correct your personal information at any time on the PUD’s online portal or by contacting our Customer Service Department.

 If you have an advanced meter, the PUD will make billing and interval meter data available to you through your account on the PUD’s online portal after it has been collected and verified.
 Unless disclosure of the data is permitted or required to be disclosed, we will require you to consent if you wish to have the PUD disclose the Advanced Meter Data to an independent third-party vendor with whom you choose to do business.

 Consent is required for information to be disclosed for secondary purposes

 Customer information can be used for secondary purposes, such as marketing services or product offerings that the customer does not already subscribe to.

 Secondary purposes are considered services and products that are not directly related to the conduct of the PUD’s business.
-For example, a customer might ask the PUD to share his or her data directly with a third party vendor, or a vendor might ask the PUD for customer information for the vendor’s own marketing purposes.
-Please note, however, that when the PUD contracts with third party vendors to implement energy efficiency programs that result in energy savings for the PUD, we consider these services and products that are directly related to the conduct of the PUD’s business.
+For example, a customer might ask the PUD to share their data directly with a third-party vendor, or a vendor might ask the PUD for customer information for the vendor’s own marketing purposes.
+Please note, however, that when the PUD contracts with third-party vendors to implement energy efficiency programs that result in energy savings for the PUD, we consider these services and products directly related to the conduct of the PUD’s business, not secondary purposes.